jotstolu/Azure-DataBrick-End-to-End-Project---Retail-Sales-/README.md

-# 🛍️ Retail Orders End-to-End Data Pipeline using Azure & Databricks
+# 🛍️ Retail Orders End-to-End Data Engineering Project using Azure & Databricks

 This project demonstrates the development of a scalable end-to-end data pipeline for processing and reporting retail order data using **Azure Cloud services**, **Delta Lake architecture**, and **Databricks**.